canerbasaran/awesome-monolith/README.md

-##
-No more bullshit!
+# Awesome Monolith Architecture

+A curated list of awesome Monolith Architecture articles and resources

+If you don't have enough **time**
+If you don't have enough **resources**
+If you don't know the **details of the job**
-Start with a monolith.
+Start with a **monolith**
 Microservices aren't a silver bullet.

-I have been working with microservices since 2015.
-More harm than good if you're not Google.
+More harm than good

+You can start with a **microlith** (modular monolith) and then move on to microservice if needed.

 ### Blog
 - MicroservicePremium https://martinfowler.com/bliki/MicroservicePremium.html